This Content Was Last Updated on March 3, 2023 by Jessica Garbett

 Fixed fees are the modern way of pricing accountancy services, and you should be cautious if you are simply quoted hourly rates or given estimates of “About £xxx”.

 We agree a fixed fee for all routine work with our clients, charging non routine items separately – about 95% of our clients pay the fixed fee only, and when non routine items come into play clients are always told in advance.
-We welcome monthly payment terms, and about 75% of our clients pay that way.
+We welcome monthly payment terms, and the majority of our clients pay that way.

 This is perhaps the most nebulous area, as each accountancy firm will have a different style, and each client different requirements.